 Now, you have seen that quickly occurring events are prophesied in the book of Revelation.
 But what is meant by quickly?

-As we saw above in the section titled, "Multiple-Figurative, or Singular-Literal?", the trumpet and bowl prophesies may have multiple fulfillments.
-These multiple fulfillments may occur in the lives of people, angels, fallen angels and countries, through real events, across the centuries.
+As we saw above in the section titled, "Multiple-Figurative, or Singular-Literal?", the trumpet and bowl prophesies may have multiple, individual fulfillments.
+The other signs may have multiple fulfillments as well.
+These multiple fulfillments might occur in the lives of people, angels, fallen angels and countries, through real events, across the centuries.
 Christians have been persecuted since the crucifixion of Christ to the present day.
 Rome, Nazi Germany, Stalinist Russia, Communist China and many others are examples.
 Desperate circumstances of people in those countries who persecuted Christians could have been fulfillments of the prophecies of the book of Revelation... prophecies made against those who persecute God's people.

 Even though the book of Revelation was written a little before 70 AD in my opinion, the prophecies did predict what was coming soon for those Christians in 70 AD and Christians in every generation since that time.

-In the Multiple-Figurative view, trumpet and bowl prophecies may have multiple fulfilments, unless multiple-fulfilment is precluded by the context.
+In the Multiple-Figurative View, various prophecies may have multiple fulfilments, unless multiple-fulfilment is precluded by the context.
 So, a prophecy may be fulfilled in every year, decade or century.

 Relative Perception of "Quickly"

-How much time can an event take to be considered to have happened quickly?
+How long can an event be, while still being considered to have occurred quickly?

 So, "quick" is a relative term when comparing one event to another.
 It is relative to the immensity of the obstacles which must be overcome to complete the event.